Richard-WYZ/DECO3500_DesignProject_Team_LateBu/README.md

 1. Visit the **[Intro Website](https://3500introwebsite.netlify.app/)** to understand the project’s motivation and concept.
 2. Explore the **[Interactive Prototype](https://3500prototye.netlify.app)** to experience the booking and cooking flow.
 3. Review our **[Wiki Page](https://github.com/Richard-WYZ/DECO3500_DesignProject_Team_LateBu/wiki)** to see all the design flow of this project.
+4. The source code of intro website and prototype is in the folder **[intro website](https://github.com/Richard-WYZ/DECO3500_DesignProject_Team_LateBu/tree/main/intro%20website)** and **[Design Prototype](https://github.com/Richard-WYZ/DECO3500_DesignProject_Team_LateBu/tree/main/Design%20Prototype)**.
+You can fork this repo or download source code and run locally by using live server.